Vyral/base-template/_drafts/an-overview-of-the-2-kinds-of-real-estate-investing.md

 If you’re someone who doesn’t want to do any hands-on investing, take a look at this video of our interview with a passive investor to learn about some of the real estate benefits of working with our group.

-For those more interested in active investing, I highly recommend that you start with educating yourself about real estate.
+For those more interested in active investing, **I highly recommend that you start with educating yourself about real estate**.
 Investing itself is not inherently risky—it’s the investor who is risky.
 Ignorance is the most expensive currency, so don’t trade in it.
-You have to know what you’re doing, and we can help guide you into some of the good training and mentoring programs available.
-Lone wolves don’t make it very long in real estate investing.
+You have to know what you’re doing, and we can help guide you into some of the good training and mentoring programs available. **Lone wolves don’t make it very long in real estate investing**.

 No matter which kind of investing you’re most interested in, reach out to us.
 We can set up a phone consultation and figure out where you are now and what can be done to help you reach your goals of becoming an investor.